unseemly/unseemly.github.io/index.md

   will be able to use your library without a foreign function interface.
 (This is like the relationship between Clojure and Java.)

-This is why Unseemly's type system looks like
+This is why Unseemly's type system is more normal-looking
- the type system of a "real" language;
+ than the rest of the language;
-  many libraries are just a bunch of functions with types.
+  library users should be able to read type signatures.
-If the type systems are shared, libraries can be language-agnostic.
+With a shared type systems, libraries can be language-agnostic.

 ## Inline language-switching